 The sponsor could receive any number of rights, but these are likely to include advertising or branding of some sort.

 We have another agreement that may be more suitable if only a single event is being sponsored, such as an interior design exhibition, or a charity football match.

 - Sponsorship rights granted

-- Right to renew: a valuable provision for the sponsor if the event turns out to be more successful than anticipated
+- Right to renew: a valuable provision if the events turn out to be more successful than anticipated

 - Assignment: whether either side can transfer the rights to another party